sdesalas/paranoid/README.md

 It is written using node-webkit, with PhantomJS as its core scripting engine.

-### Simplified Syntax
+### Simplified SQL-like Syntax

-The thing that sets Paranoid apart from other test framewroks is the simplicity of the syntax for writing tests.
+The thing that sets Paranoid apart from other test frameworks is the simplicity of the syntax for writing tests.
+It is aimed at testers who are savvy enough to write their own code and want a great degree of precision, but struggle to use more complex frameworks like Selenium.

 An example of a test is as follows: